 Students learn best when all three of these areas of engagement are met.

 How to measure student engagement

-By engaging in this type of measurement on both a macro (a student’s engagement with their education as a whole) and micro (a student’s engagement level on a course-specific basis), you gain a much better picture of how engaged your pupils are and arm yourself with the ability to quickly course correct should students start to disengage.
+By engaging in this type of measurement on both a macro (a student’s engagement with their education as a whole) and micro level (a student’s engagement on a course-specific basis), you gain a much better picture of how engaged your pupils are and arm yourself with the ability to quickly course correct should students start to disengage.

 - Academic achievement

 - School retention